JBZoo/CSV-Blueprint/README.md

   The more of them there are, the longer it will take to validate a column, as they are additional actions per(!) value.

 * Aggregation rules - work lightning fast (from 10 millions to billions of rows per second), but require a lot of RAM.
-  On the other hand, if you add 20 different aggregation rules, the amount of memory consumed will not increase.
+  On the other hand, if you add 100+ different aggregation rules, the amount of memory consumed will not increase too much.

+* Unfortunately, not all PHP array functions can work by reference (`&$var`).
+  This is a very individual thing that depends on the algorithm.
+  So if a dataset in a column is 20 MB sometimes it is copied and the peak value becomes 40 (this is just an example).
+  That's why link optimization doesn't work most of the time.

 * In fact, if you are willing to wait 30-60 seconds for a 1 GB file, and you have 200-500 MB of RAM, I don't see the point in thinking about it at all.